keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 #cta: {book: false}
 ---

-[Format](https://v2.ocaml.org/api/Format.html) is a module in OCaml standard library.
-It is used for writing pretty printers for code and data structures.
+[Format](https://v2.ocaml.org/api/Format.html) is a module in OCaml standard library that is used for writing pretty printers for code and data structures.
 Projects like [ocamlformat](https://github.com/ocaml-ppx/ocamlformat) use it to implement very advanced code formatters.

 Format has a very elegant and powerful core, but its interface is a bit clunky and unintuitive.
 In this respect, it's a little bit like git: powerfull tool with a bit of antics, but very much worth learning.

-First, let's take a step back.
+But first, let's take a step back.

 ## `printf`